rperez93/android-build-helpers/README.md

      dependencies {
          //sometimes the gradle plugin resolve the org.eclipse.jgit dependency "incomplete"
-         // gets fixed putting the dependency manually in your classpath classpath 'org.eclipse.jgit:org.eclipse.jgit:5.4.2.201908231537-r'
+         // gets fixed putting the dependency manually in your classpath
+         // if you don't have that issue don't add the jgit classpath dependency classpath 'org.eclipse.jgit:org.eclipse.jgit:5.4.2.201908231537-r'

          classpath 'com.github.rperez93:gradle-utils:{last_version}'
      }
  }